Customizing WordPress Themes with CSS

 Your website’s design plays a significant role in what visitors think about it.
 With WordPress you get access to thousands of themes, and you can edit any of them using custom CSS.

 However, running a successful website isn’t just about looks.
-You’ll also need rock-solid hosting that provides excellent performance, security, and support.
+You’ll also need WordPress web hosting that provides excellent performance, security, and support.
 With WP Engine, you’ll get access to all those features with every single one of our plans!